crcdng/crown2osc/README.md

 # Neurosity Crown Focus 2 OSC

+Script adapted by Team Sensvyra for Cyberdelic Hackathon, c-base, Nov 8-9 2025

 This project connects to the Neurosity Crown device, retrieves focus data, and sends it via OSC (Open Sound Control) to a specified address.

 ## Prerequisites